enabledb/about/README.md

 ## Can I use EnableDB?

 EnableDB is being used by clients of [Butler Logic](https://butlerlogic.com).
-We're hoping to make an open source version, but our open source time is currently allocated to projects hosted at:
+We're working on a commercial version (it is non-trivial work), but hope to someday open source come components.
+We have finite time, so most of our OSS contribution time is currently allocated to projects hosted at:

 - [coreybutler](https://github.com/coreybutler) (Including [NVM for Windows](https://github.com/coreybutler/nvm-windows), [Fenix Web Server](https://preview.fenixwebserver.com), node-windows/mac/linux, etc.)
 - [author](https://github.com/author) (Including many Github actions, shell/CLI utilities, and more)